 6. Use the oven more

 Cooking with the oven is a great way to warm up your home.
 Whenever I make pizza at home, the whole place warms up nicely for the evening.
 Cooking in the kitchen also keeps you moving and that will also warm you up.
 I always have to shed a layer or two whenever I’m in the kitchen.
-I usually cook Asian cuisine and that’s mostly done on the stove top.
-However, I make special effort to use the oven more in the winter.
+I usually cook Asian cuisine and that’s mostly done on the stovetop.
+However, I make an effort to use the oven more in the winter.
 The pizza will also help with the next one…

 7. Bulk up for the winter

-Muscle tissue generates heat and fat help insulate it.
+Muscle tissue generates heat and fat helps insulate it.
 That’s why muscular guys with a thick layer of fat are warmer than smaller people.
 Use that oven and eat more to bulk up for the winter.
 You also need to lift weights to build some muscles.
 This morning, I saw a dad dropping off his kid at school in scrubs.
 He didn’t look cold at all in the 30° F morning.